aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/how-to/v3/cv_change_control_v3.md

 - Create a new change control
 - Modify/Update an existing change control
 - Delete a change control
+- Approve or Unapprove a change control
+- Execute a change control
+- Schedule a change control

 ## Module Options